 - The Bus Came Back: He didn't show up (and wasn't even mentioned) in either The Force Awakens or The Last Jedi, but eventually returned for The Rise of Skywalker.

-- Honorary Uncle: Was this to Ben Solo.
+- Honorary Uncle: He was this to Ben Solo.
 It's revealed in Last Shot that little Ben even used to call him 'Unca Wanwo'.
 Lando, for his part, was clearly very fond of Ben as well, nicknaming him "little starfighter".

 - Ladykiller in Love: During his smuggling days he met the Twi'lek strategist Kaasha Bateen while supplying a rebel group.
 They had a brief fling, and Lando could never get her out of his head.
 When they met again a few years after the Battle of Endor, they start a relationship.